Zi-YuanYang/CO3Net/README.md

 #### Acknowledgments
 Thanks to my all cooperators, they contributed so much to this work.

+#### Contact
+If you have any question or suggestion to our work, please feel free to contact me.
+My email is cziyuanyang@gmail.com.

 #### Reference
 We refer to the following repositories:
 * https://github.com/JonnyLewis/compnet